onflow/flow/agendas/2024/sprint-kickoff/2024-09-27-Flow-Sprint-Kickoff.md

 **Done last sprint**
   * Worked with numerous Axelar node partners to get their nodes staked and added to testnet and mainnet
-  * Support Trado, Kittypunch, and Ankr through various integration and teething issues
+  * Support Trado and Ankr through various integration and teething issues
   * Updated Axelar node operator docs and hosted two office hours for new node operators having issues

 **This sprint**